Media · UX Research

-Redesigning IPTV navigation for smartphones, tablets, and personal computers — making content discovery feel natural.
+Redesigning IPTV navigation for smartphones, making content discovery feel natural on a small screen.

 Role